• Home

 Exercise:

-• Using your sock/ a plastic bag or a slider under your foot of the leg you want to work.
+3. Place a sock, a plastic bag, or a slider under the foot of the leg you want to target.

-• Gently slide the foot out to the side and slightly backwards-ensure your pelvis does not shift or move and the knee does not rise up or down.
+4. Gently slide the foot out to the side and slightly backward, ensuring that the pelvis remains completely still and the knee does not rise or fall.

-• If you are doing the exercise correctly, you will feel an achey/burning sensation in your back pocket area of the static leg.
+5. If performed correctly, you should feel a burning or aching sensation in the back pocket area of the static leg.

-Disclaimer: These are example exercises to aid activation of gluteus medius muscle, ensure that if you are a post-operative PAO patient you adhere to the weight bearing status that you are advised by your surgeon.
+Disclaimer: These exercises are examples designed to aid the activation of the gluteus medius muscle.
+If you are a post-operative PAO patient, please adhere to the weight-bearing guidelines provided by your surgeon.

 Proprioceptive work on unstable surfaces